pombreda/getpaid/getpaid.core/branches/brandon-no-overrides/src/getpaid/core/doc/off-site-payment-processors.rst

-The ``checkout_button`` attribute, if not ``None``, should name the view that will replace the GetPaid checkout button at the bottom of each shopping cart view (both the cart portlet, and the main cart page).
+The ``checkout_button`` attribute, if not ``None``, should name the view that will replace the GetPaid checkout button at the bottom of each shopping cart view.
+(Specifically, it will be placed at the bottom of both the cart portlet in the sidebar, and on the main cart web page).
 Similarly, the ``payment_form`` attribute names the view that should be rendered to supply the bottom pane of the last page of GetPaid's checkout process.
 Typically, you will only supply a name for one of